fabriciofsn/clinica-project/README.md

-# Sistema rodando em:
+# Site running at:
 ## https://home-clinic-web-app.vercel.app/
-# Para logar use:
+# To login use:
 ## Email: email@email.com
-## Senha: 123456
+## Password: 123456

-## O login pode levar até 1 minuto, pois a API está hospedada em um sistema de hospedagem gratuito
+## To sign in, it might be take a while because the API is hosted on a free hosting service.